leifgehrmann/lego-art-map-generator/README.md

 **Warning:** This script might take a while to run.

-This script generate a grayscale image of the bathymetry data.
+This script generates a grayscale image of the bathymetry data.
 The grayscale image represents sea-level as `#FFFFFF`, and the lowest sea-depth as `#000000`.
 Similar to Step 1, there are two scripts to choose from.